ongov/ontario-design-system/packages/ontario-design-system-global-styles/README.md

 ## Naming convention

-The Global Styles Package, we are using the Block Element Modifier (BEM) methodology, which is used for naming CSS classes and variables (read more here: http://getbem.com/).
+The Global Styles Package, we are using the Block Element Modifier (BEM) methodology, which is used for naming CSS classes and variables.
 It works by breaking all classes in a codebase down into one of three groups:

 #### Block